gintonicai/documentation/mvp/distillery-subchain-guide/earning-rewards.md

 The system also maintains a system_public_address that receives system fees and rewards for unauthorized peers.

 {% hint style="info" %}
-These addresses are managed by the Gintonic system.
+These addresses are managed by the gintonic system.
 As a node operator, you only need to ensure your node is properly set up with your public address.
 {% endhint %}

 ### Checking Your Reward Balance

 Curious about how much you've earned?
 Here's how to check:

-1. Visit the [Gintonic Rewards Dashboard](https://rewards.gintonic.ai) (replace with actual URL)
+1. Visit the [gintonic Rewards Dashboard](https://rewards.gintonic.ai) (replace with actual URL)
 2. Connect your wallet (the same one you used to set up your node)
 3. You'll see your current $GIN balance and a history of your earnings